masc-ucsc/docs/docs/pyrope/02-basics.md

 ## Printing

 Printing messages is useful for debugging. `puts` prints a message and the string is formatted using the c++20 fmt format.
-There is an implicit new line printed.
+There is an implicit newline printed.
 The same without a newline can be achieved with print.

 ```